$F$-factors in hypergraphs via absorption: -factors for

-Observe that this lemma implies Theorem~\ref{thm:t^k(n,t)} by modifying the proof of Theorem~\ref{thm:t^k(n,k+1)}.
-Thus, it is enough to prove Lemma~\ref{lma:(K^k_t,i,eta)close}.
-We advise the reader to consider the special case when $k=3$ and $t=4$ which illustrate all the ideas in the proof.
-We now give an outline of its proof.
-Let $H$ be a $k$-graph satisfying the hypothesis of the above lemma.
-Lemma~\ref{lma:connectioncomponent} shows that we can partition the vertex set $V(H)$ into $W_1, \dots, W_p$ such that $W_j$ is $(K^k_{t},i', \eta')$-closed in $H$ for $1 \le j \le p$ with $i',\eta',p>0$ independent of~$n$.
-Then, we `glue' $W_1, \dots, W_p$ together using Lemma~\ref{lma:A_iB_j}.
+Observe that this lemma implies Theorem~\ref{thm:t^k(n,t)} by mimicking the proof of Theorem~\ref{thm:t^k(n,k+1)}, where we replace Lemma~\ref{lma:K^k_k+1close} with Lemma~\ref{lma:(K^k_t,i,eta)close}.
+Thus, to prove Theorem~\ref{thm:t^k(n,t)}, it suffices to prove Lemma~\ref{lma:(K^k_t,i,eta)close}.
+Its proof is divided into the following steps.
+Let $H$ be a $k$-graph satisfying the lemma.
+For $3 \le k < t$, define